topranks/mib2SnmpCol/README.md

 # snmpColConn

-The snmpColConn.py file implements a Python class which can be used to interact with SNMP Collector via its REST API.
+snmpColConn.py implements a Python class which can be used to interact with SNMP Collector via its REST API.

-This file can be used independently with any Python project that wishes to interact with SNMP Collector.
-In this instance it is used by mib2SnmpCol.py, which gives a good example of how it can be used.
+It can be used independently with any Python project that wants to interact with SNMP Collector.  mib2SnmpCol.py gives a good example of how it can be used.

 ## Dependencies